jrvalverde/bprof/README.md

 # bprof
-A simple bash profiler written in Bash
+A simple Bash profiler written in Bash

 This is a simple script that I wrote to have a bash profiler.